MapeSVK/KEABank/README.md

 Young & poor guy => **email:** michal.moravik@icloud.com => **password:** test123

->The second one is basicly completely new user only with 3k DKK for bill payment test.
+>The young guy is basically completely new user only with 3k DKK for bill payment test.

 4. while paying, the card is needed for the verification process.